drewblas/magistrate_monitor/README.md

 with your connection details.
 Then run rake db:migrate as normal.
 Then you can start the app with rackup or your other preferred method.

 === Mounting in Rails 3.x
 MagistrateMonitor will mount in a Rails 3.x app very easily.

+1. Add the gem to your Gemfile: `gem 'magistrate_monitor`
-Copy the migrations to your main migration folder and run them.
+2. Copy the migrations to your main migration folder and run them.
-Then add this to your routes.rb:
+3. Then add this to your routes.rb:

     mount MagistrateMonitor::Server => '/magistrate'